-- 1. The educator is the host of the [inset name of the digital commutation platform] session and will have control of the meeting throughout the session - 2.
+- 1. The educator is the host of the [insert name of the digital communication platform] session and will have control of the meeting throughout the session - 2.
 All participants must join with the child's first and last name for identification purposes - 3.
 A parent/guardian to be present online at all times - 4.
 All participants to dress appropriately - 5.
 Unauthorised participants will be immediately by removed by the host - 6.
 Keep private information for 1:1 discussion with the educator.
 If you wish to speak about a private matter, you can contact the educator via email or call to make a time to discuss the matter - 7.
-We ask families not to record, take photos during [inset name of the digital commutation platform] sessions or share [inset name of the digital commutation platform] links with others - 8.
+Families are requested not to record, take photos during [insert name of the digital communication platform] sessions or share [insert name of the digital communication platform] links with others - 8.
 We encourage families to read the eSafety Commissioner's Online safety for under 5's booklet with their child/ren as part of our commitment to keep children safe while online